-EXTEST is a mandatory 1149.1 instruction which is to be executed whenever the instruction register is loaded with all 0s.
+EXTEST is a mandatory 1149.1 instruction that is executed whenever the instruction register is loaded with all zeros.
 EXTEST is not implemented in this SRAM TAP controller, and therefore this device is not compliant to 1149.1.
-The TAP controller does recognize an all-0 instruction.
+The TAP controller does recognize an all-zero instruction.

-When an EXTEST instruction is loaded into the instruction register, the SRAM responds as if a SAMPLE/PRELOAD instruction has been loaded.
+When an EXTEST instruction is loaded into the instruction register, the SRAM responds as if a SAMPLE/PRELOAD instruction is loaded.
 There is one difference between the two instructions.
-Unlike the SAMPLE/PRELOAD instruction, EXTEST places the SRAM outputs in a high Z state.
+Unlike the SAMPLE/PRELOAD instruction, EXTEST places the SRAM outputs in a High Z state.